zappa/Zappa/README.md

             "result_ttl": 300, // Optional.
 Default 300.
 The time-to-live (TTL) period, in seconds, that specifies how long API Gateway caches authorizer results.
 Currently, the maximum TTL value is 3600 seconds.
             "token_header": "Authorization", // Optional.
 Default 'Authorization'.
 The name of a custom authorization header containing the token that clients submit as part of their requests.
             "validation_expression": "^Bearer \\w+$", // Optional.
 A validation expression for the incoming token, specify a regular expression.
             "identity_sources": { // Optional.
-Default to { 'header' : 'Authorization'}.
 The names of the custom request expressions destined for the authorizer.
                 "header": "Authorization",
                 "query_string": "token",
                 "stage_variable": "test",